BiBiServ/bibigrid/README.md

 </details>

 ### Troubleshooting
-If your cluster doesn't start up, please first make sure your configurations file is valid (`-ch`).
+If your cluster doesn't start up, first ensure your configuration file is valid using the `-ch` option.
-If it is not, try to modify the configurations file to make it valid.
-Use `-v` or `-vv` to get a more verbose output, so you can find the issue faster.
-Also double check if you have sufficient permissions to access the project.
+If the configuration is invalid, modify the file as needed.
+Use the `-v` or `-vv` options for more verbose output to help identify the issue faster.
+Also, double-check that you have sufficient permissions to access the project.
-If you can't make your configurations file valid, please contact a developer.
+If you cannot make your configuration file valid, please contact a developer.
-If that's the case, please contact a developer and/or manually check if your quotas are exceeded.
-Some quotas can currently not be checked by bibigrid.
+Additionally, manually check if your quotas are exceeded, as some quotas cannot currently be checked by BiBiGrid.

 **Whenever you contact a developer, please send your logfile along.**

 # Documentation
-If you would like to learn more about BiBiGrid please follow a fitting link:
+For more information about BiBiGrid, please visit the following links:
 - [BiBiGrid Features](documentation/markdown/bibigrid_feature_list.md)
 - [Software used by BiBiGrid](documentation/markdown/bibigrid_software_list.md)